rulewis/journey-optimizer.en/help/using/configuration/ip-pools.md

 ![](../assets/ip-pool-created.png)

+## Edit an IP pool {#edit-ip-pool}

 To edit an IP pool, open it, then edit its properties as desired.

 >[!NOTE]
 >
->If a message preset has been associated to the IP pool, you first need to remove it before editing the IP pool.
+>If a message preset has been associated with the IP pool, you first need to remove it before editing the IP pool.
 Once the your modifications have been done, you can associate the message preset again.

+>[!CAUTION]
+>
+>Proceed with extra care when considering deleting an IP or an IP pool, as this will put additionnal load on the other IPs and may have severe impacts on your deliverability and IP reputation.
+In case of any doubt, contact a deliverability expert.